-couch, resting her head on a pillow while she browsed on her MacBook.
-Though immersed in his work, he never lost the blissful awareness of her presence.
+hand, lay on the big couch.
+Though immersed in his work, he never lost awareness of her presence.

 “Really?
 I’m flattered.”

 She smoothed out a crease on the hem of her gown.
-“I wish you knew, he’s so proud of you.”
+“He’s so proud of you.”

 Olivia sat upright.
 “Which deal is that?”

 After punching in some numbers, he straightened.
-Whoa, could he have missed anything?
+Whoa!
+Could he have missed something.
 He moved the cursor to the formula.
 Yes, the workings were correct—profit on each electric pole was eight

 hundred dollars, with a guaranteed demand of at least one thousand poles per month.